ForNeVeR/xaml-math/README.md

 For WPF, use NuGet package [WpfMath][nuget-wpf]; for Avalonia, use [AvaloniaMath][nuget-avalonia].

-It supports the following .NET runtimes:
+The WPF version supports the following .NET runtimes:
 - .NET Framework 4.5.2 or later
 - .NET Core 3.1 or later
 - .NET 5.0 or later

+The Avalonia version supports .NET Standard 2.0 and .NET Standard 2.1.

 Getting Started
 ---------------